-- A. Continue with direction. - B. Move approval of the preliminary plat and recommendation of approval to the City Commission for the certification of the Final Major Subdivision Plat with waivers for Delray Ridge, finding that the request is consistent with the Comprehensive Plan and meets criteria set forth in the Land Development Regulations. - C. Move denial of the preliminary plat for Delray Ridge, finding that the request is inconsistent with the Comprehensive Plan and does not meet criteria set forth in the Land Development Regulations.
+- A. Continue with direction. - B. Move approval of the preliminary plat and recommendation of approval to the City Commission for the certification of the Final Plat, "Delray Ridge", associated with the creation of 14 fee-simple lots, for the properties currently addressed as 2201, 2275, and 2315 North Swinton Avenue and an unaddressed vacant parcel, finding that the request is consistent with the Comprehensive Plan and meets criteria set forth in the Land Development Regulations. - C. Move denial of the preliminary plat for "Delray Ridge", associated with the creation of 14 fee-simple lots, for the properties currently addressed as 2201, 2275, and 2315 North Swinton Avenue and an unaddressed vacant parcel, finding that the request is inconsistent with the Comprehensive Plan and does not meet criteria set forth in the Land Development Regulations.